catalyzeio/stratum-docs/initial-setup.md

 ## 5. Set Your DNS

 Because an environment can have any number of code services, the public hostname for the environment does not point to any of them.
 What this means is that, in order to access each code service in your application, you will need to set up DNS that will forward to it.
-This step is executed entirely outside of Compliant Cloud - Datica cannot do any step of this for you.
+This step is executed entirely outside of The Platform - Datica cannot do any step of this for you.
 Datica is not a DNS provider.

 First, choose the hostname you would like to use for the code service - this can be either an apex domain (such as `example.com`) or a subdomain (such as `api.example.com`).